External Memory Planar Point Location with Fast Updates: Multislab Structure

-\textit{Linear space usage:} To avoid increases in space usage due to unit segments, whenever there are $K/\Bp$ new segments, we rebuild the whole structure.
-This way the space usage is $O(K + (K/\Bp) \cdot \Bp) = O(K)$.
-This rebuilding requires $O((K/B)\log_B K)$ \ios, i.e., $ O(\log_B K/B^{1-\epsilon'})$ amortized \ios, thus it does not asymptotically increase the insertion time.
+\textit{Linear space usage:} To avoid increases in space usage due to unit segments, whenever there are $K/\Bp$ new segments, we rebuild the structure.
+This way the space used is $O(K + (K/\Bp) \cdot \Bp) = O(K)$.
+This rebuilding requires $O((K/B)\log_B K)$ \ios, i.e., $ O(\log_B K/B^{1-\epsilon'})$ amortized \ios, thus it does not violate the insertion time bound.